codewithmayor/HNG_DevOps_Project_Stage0/README.md

 # Oluwamayowa Olawumi's Static Website

 Welcome to my static website project!
-This site showcases my personal profile as part of the HNG Internship.
+This site showcases my brief personal profile as part of the HNG Internship.
 The site is built with HTML, CSS, and JavaScript, and it includes features like a button to toggle additional information about me.

 ## Table of Contents